NikolozKurtanidze/FileTree/README.md

 # FileTree
-Simple java app which provides some operations on File system.
+Simple java app which provides with some operations on File system.
 Provides it's own tester for other implementations of this task.